PR0M3TH3AN/SeedPass/docs/advanced_cli.md

 **Long Flag:** `--setup`

 **Description:**
 Guides users through the initial setup process, allowing them to choose between generating a new seed or importing an existing one.
-This command also handles the encryption of the seed and the creation of a Nostr profile.
+This command also handles the encryption of the seed and the creation of a profile.

 **Usage Example:**
 ```bash